 - Starting the Server Assistant CD

-- Using the Server Setup Program

 - Updating Drivers and Utilities

 - Using the Utility Partition

 The Dell OpenManage Server Assistant for PowerEdge SC Products CD contains utilities, diagnostics, and drivers to help you configure your system.
 You begin the operating system installation with this CD if your operating system was not preinstalled on your system.
 A bootable utility partition on the system's hard drive contains some of the same functionality as the Server Assistant CD.